Kuzhithurai, Kanyakumari: Geography

-Historical Importance
+Historical importance

 This town is famous for the annual Karkida Vavu Bali (Shradham for the ancestors held during the Mahalaya Amavasai) ceremony that is held here during July/Aug (Malayalam month Karkidakam).
 Along with the religious ceremony during this time, the famous annual exhibition fair - Vavubali Mela / Exhibition - was started by Shri.
 T.C Kesava Pillai, MLC from Kuzhithurai in the 1900s.
 Today this is continued by the Kuzhithurai Town Municipality.

 The annual temple procession from Padmanabhapuram to Trivandrum stays overnight at Kuzhithurai per tradition started by the kings of Travancore.
 The famous Mahadevar temple is ancient built on rock foundation.

 The Chitharal Jain Monuments; also known as Chitharal Malai Kovil (literally Temple on the Hill), Chitharal Cave Temple or Bhagwati Temple, Chitral; are situated on the Thiruchanattu Malai (Thiruchanattu hillocks) nearby Chitharal village.
 Chitharal hills are locally known as Chokkanthoongi Hills.
 The rocks show inscriptions of Vattezhuthu an extinct ancient Malayalam Tamil script.

 Tourist spots

 Chitharal Jain Monuments: The Chitharal Jain Monuments are the ruins of a Jain training center from the 9th century CE, on a small hill.
 It has the famous Lord Shiva Temple and the hillock has a cave containing rock-cut sculptures of Thirthankaras and attendant deities carved inside and outside dating back to the 9th century.
 Among the rock-cut relief sculptures is a figure of the goddess Dharmadevi.
 Jain influence in this region was due to the King Mahendravarman I (610–640).

 Mathur Aqueduct: one of the largest Aqueducts in Asia.
 It is one of the longest and highest aqueducts in South Asia and is also a popular tourist spot in Kanyakumari District.
 The Aqueduct is built across the Pahruli river, a small river that originates in the Mahendragiri Hills of the Western Ghats.
-Mathur Aqueduct itself carries water of the Pattanamkal canal for irrigation over the Pahruli river, from one hill to another, for a distance of close to one kilometer.
+Mathur Aqueduct itself carries water of the Pattanamkal canal for irrigation over the Pahruli river, from one hill to another, for a distance of close to one kilometre.
 This Aqueduct is necessitated due to the undulating land terrain of the area, which is also adjacent to the hills of the Western Ghats.

 Mathur Aqueduct is a concrete structure held up by 28 huge pillars, the maximum height of the pillars reaching 115 ft.
 The trough structure is 7 ft in height, with a width of 7.5 ft.
 The trough is partly covered on top with concrete slabs, allowing people to walk on the bridge and also see the water going through the trough.
 Some of the pillars are set in rocks of the Pahrali river, though some of the pillars are set in hills on either side.

 Road access allows one to drive into one side of the Aqueduct (up to one end), while it is also possible to drive into the foot of the Aqueduct (the level where the Pahrali flows) on the opposite side.
 There is also a huge flight of stairs (made in recent times) that allows one to climb from the level of the Pahruli river to the trough.